 Continued loss of data due to consumers exercising their privacy rights and opting out is another factor, as is cookie deprecation.
 These events were a long time coming, and created the opportunity to rebuild a trusted ecosystem where brands and publishers have an equal stake.
 This also means that on a practical level, marketers must rethink the investments they have poured into understanding their audiences and decide if and how they can move forward with existing vendors.

 To preserve years of hard work, many marketers may turn to their existing CDPs and DMPs, and stand up more clean rooms.
 These can be useful, but they are not the heart of a stable data infrastructure and do not plug into a robust identity infrastructure.
 Clean rooms have limited capabilities and are typically owned by walled garden publishers, not brands.
 DMPs still rely on cookies, even though cookie pools are decreasing daily and the end of browser support is coming fast.
-And CDPs focus on PII-data coming from CRM systems, making them risky for widening use to data across your business organizations.
+And CDPs focus on directly identifiable personal data coming from CRM systems, making them risky for widening use to data across your business organizations.

 Building a connected data infrastructure